Open Campus - 18 Weeks

 About this Program

 CIEE’s Open Campus Block programs are unique, flexible study abroad programs that give you, the student, control over the design of your study abroad experience - from courses, to length, to destination!
-Seattle University has selected 12 specific cities within CIEE's porfolio of centers: Athens, Buenos Aires, Cape Town, Copenhagen, Kyoto, Milan, Monteverde, Santiago, Seoul, Singapore, Sydney, and Yucatan.
-For the 18-week program, you can study for the full 18 weeks in one location or have a comparative experience by spending each 6-week block in a different location! *Only some locations have a local university course options*
+Seattle University has selected 12 specific cities within CIEE's portfolio of centers: Athens, Buenos Aires, Cape Town, Copenhagen, Kyoto, Milan, Monteverde, Santiago, Seoul, Singapore, Sydney, and Yucatan.
+For the 18-week program, you can study for the full 18 weeks in one location or have a comparative experience by spending each 6-week block in a different location! *Only some locations have a local university course options if attending all three blocks in one location*

 Program Highlights